-FTP is another such protocol, one that stands for “File Transfer Protocol.”
+FTP stands for “File Transfer Protocol.”
 It’s also one of the oldest protocols in use today, and is a convenient way to move files around.
 An FTP server offers access to a directory, with sub-directories.
 Users connect to these servers with an FTP client, a piece of software that lets you download files from the server, as well as upload files to it.

 What is FTP for?

-FTP is, for web developers, a way of moving information from the computer you’re working on to the server where a website is hosted.
+FTP is a useful tool for moving information from the computer you’re working on to the server where a website is hosted.
 If you want to install WordPress on a web server, for example, you’re going to need FTP to copy the files over.

 It’s also occasionally used as a way to share files.
-One person may upload a file to an FTP server, then share a link to it with another person.
-This sort of usage has become less common in the age of easy-to-use cloud services, but some people prefer to have their files hosted on a home server, and use FTP to enable that.
+One person may upload a file to an FTP server then share a link to it with another person.
+This sort of usage has become less common in the age of easy-to-use cloud services (these are our favorites) but some people prefer to have their files hosted on a home server, and use FTP to enable that.

 What does FTP look like?

 You can get an idea of this by browsing a public FTP server.
-For example, Adobe offers downloads of all its software via FTP, for customers who own software like Photoshop with a valid product key but broke their CD.
-Browsers such as Chrome and Firefox also support exploring FTP servers (but not uploading files), which makes it easy to explore public FTP servers.
+For example, Adobe offers downloads of all its software via FTP, for customers who own software like Photoshop with a valid product key but don’t have their installation CD handy.
+Browsers such as Chrome and Firefox also support exploring FTP servers (but not uploading files).

 Using FTP to download files in this way is relatively rare.
 For the most part, FTP is used to upload files from your computer to a server you’re working on.